A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of Greenhouse Gases: Concluding remarks

 \subsection{Creating a real-dollar effective discount rate could be a powerful tool}

 Our carbon bond creates a robust real-world mechanism for climate discounting.
+Capacity to pay real-dollar returns depends on high EROEI, and the efficiency of energy use (exergy).
 This has made visible just how much effect such a real-world discount has on our ability to deal with climate change (fig. \ref{Fig_SCC_isosurface_2Views}).
 Of course this only works if the money raised to fight climate change is used optimally---spending must actually mitigate effects on future generations.
 The largest part of that mitigation is bequeathing robust energy generation capacity sufficient to allow human adaptation to the severe effects of climate change that will appear.
-The climate train has left the station.

 Our modelling shows that financial tools, such as our carbon bond, should be of great importance for climate change.
 Requiring emitters to purchase carbon bond offsets may act as a type of carbon tax.
 Such a Pigouvian implementation for carbon bonds would inject accounting for future costs, with the goal to motivate free market changes.
 Using carbon bonds in this way is reasonable when the price is well within capacity to pay, timelines are long, and markets are stable.
 However, as climate change accelerates, timelines become short and market stability may be doubtful.
-In an energy crunch, capacity to pay may become problematic.
+In an energy crunch, capacity to pay may become problematic, and perverse incentives to spike energy prices appear \cite{moncarz2006TheRiseAndCollapseOfEnron}.
 The world is in such a short timeline period---just until 2025 CE to achieve benchmarks \cite[SPM-21]{IPCC_AR6_WG3_Report} (or more realistically, 2035-2045, accepting significant catastrophe).

 Policy makers should understand that when climate damages become large and energy becomes expensive, this drags real-dollar GDP down and negative net discount rates should result \cite{Dasgupta2021Discounting}, drastically raising the SC-GHG estimates (fig. \ref{Fig_SCC_isosurface_2Views}).
 Similarly, attempting to price carbon directly into the economy is itself a significant drag on real GDP, although spending equal to that cost drag may be sufficient counterweight---if spent on effective replacement of fossil fuel.